Resources can only be sustainably used if effective management structures exist to guide their use.

 At AGMs planning for the following year's activities is done, including developing a work plan and an operational budget.
 The AGMs are a platform where those in the management committee provide feedback to the general conservancy members, and enable discussions on issues to allow for decision-making.

-The MET approves the formation of conservancies and community associations operating within national parks.
+The MEFT approves the formation of conservancies and community associations operating within national parks.
 The Ministry has laid down Standard Operating Procedures, which set out the essential elements of good governance.
-Although the MET could de-gazette a conservancy if it fails to comply with the SOPs, this sanction has not yet been used.
+Where there is clear evidence that funds are being mismanaged or misappropriated, MEFT has the power to suspend the conservancy’s accounts and/or restrict the use of funds until the problems have been investigated and resolved.
+Five conservancies’ accounts have been suspended thus far, pending resolution of their specific issues.
 Community conservation governance is supported by the Institutional Development Working Group, which monitors governance peformance.
 See the review and table below.

 The Institutional Development Working Group (IDWG)

 The IDWG comprises experts in governance and natural resource management from NACSO members and the MEFT.
 Its purpose is to develop and guide institutional support to conservancies, in order to strengthen their governance structures, with particular reference to resource management, democracy, transparency and gender balance.